10 Best HVAC Companies in Brandywine, MD

 Frequently Asked Questions About HVAC in Brandywine, MD

-You should have your HVAC system inspected twice annually.
+You should have your HVAC system inspected about twice yearly.
 After the inspection, your technician will inform you what services are needed.
-You should also have your system inspected if you notice new issues such as unusual smells, strange noises, or leaks.
+You should also call a technician if you notice new issues such as strange noises, leaks, or unusual smells.
 If your home has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
+Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
 You could also consider getting a smart thermostat.

 For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

-Your HVAC company might offer financing options through a third-party lender, or you may choose to obtain a loan on your own.
-It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.
+Your HVAC company may provide financing options via a third-party lender, or you may choose to obtain your own loan.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.

 There are a number of ways you can make your HVAC system more energy-efficient: